AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

 ---
 # Create a data feed

->[!AVAILABILITY]
->
->Some of the destination types described on this page are in the Limited Testing phase of release and might not be available yet in your environment.
-This note will be removed when the functionality is generally available.
-For information about the Analytics release process, see [Adobe Analytics feature releases](/help/release-notes/releases.md).

 When creating a data feed, you provide Adobe with:

 * The information about the destination where you want raw data files to be sent